Vitebsky Central Sport Complex: History

-In 2003, most of the renovation works were completed and the arena was renamed to Vitebsky Central Sport Complex.
+In 2003, most of the renovation works were completed and the arena was renamed to Vitebsky (Vitebsk) Central Sport Complex.

 International use

 The stadium hosted occasional home games of Belarus national under-21 team.
 In 2005, it hosted Belarus national team's friendly match against Latvia.
 It also was used by Naftan Novopolotsk as a home venue in UEFA Europa League qualifiers in 2009 and 2012.